Vacaville Case May Shift Police Brutality Precedent

 There are many aspects to this case that interests legal scholars.
 A clear precedent formed revolving around the abuse of the victim’s Fourth and Fourteenth Amendment Rights.
 He was not secure in his person from false arrest at his own home.

 Additionally, the attack seems possibly racially motivated.
 Most of all, the combination was a dangerous one and abused by the officers.
-Furthermore, the justice sought by Mr. Buckhalter will be a beacon for others abused by police.
+Furthermore according to this personal injury attoreney, the justice sought by Mr. Buckhalter will be a beacon for others abused by police.

 This case is an exciting yet saddening confluence of many factors.
 So this includes malice, assault, battery, and illegal arrest.
 But also, wanton disrespect of a citizen’s Constitutional rights remains at issue.